cbor-wg/cddl/draft-ietf-cbor-cddl.md

 A type can be given as a choice between one or more types.
 The choice matches a data item if the data item matches any one of the types given in the choice.
-The choice uses Parse Expression Grammar (PEG) semantics:
+The choice uses Parsing Expression Grammar {{PEG}} semantics:
 The first choice that matches wins.
 (As a result, the order of rules that contribute to a single rule name can very well matter.)